-House passage of $40B Ukraine aid bill expected, Senate next
+House approves $40B in Ukraine aid, beefing up Biden request

 Russian attacks on Ukraine’s southern port of Odesa have intensified in what seems an attempt to hamper deliveries of Western arms.
 Those weapons have helped Ukraine hold its own surprisingly well against its more lethal foe, but the grinding war is taking its toll.

-Senate approval of Ukrainian aid seems certain, and Senate Minority Leader Mitch McConnell, R-Ky., and other Republicans have echoed the need for quick action.
-But it was unclear when that would occur and changes in the measure were possible, with McConnell insisting that the measure be narrowly focused on the war.
+Senate approval of Ukrainian aid seems certain, and members of both parties have echoed the need for quick action.
+“As Putin desperately accelerates his campaign of horror and brutality in Ukraine, time is of the essence,” said House Speaker Nancy Pelosi, D-Calif.

+But it was unclear when the Senate would act, and changes there were possible, with Senate Minority Leader Mitch McConnell, R-Ky., insisting that the measure be narrowly focused on the war.

-“I think we’re on a path to getting that done,” McConnell told reporters Tuesday.
+“I think we’re on a path to getting that done,” McConnell told reporters.
 “It needs to be clean of extraneous matters, directly related to helping the Ukrainians win the war.”

 Some Republicans used the election-season debate to accuse Biden of being unclear about his goals.